How To Make Money Broadcasting Live Video

 Perhaps the most innovative way to make money from live broadcasting is through crowdfunding (also known as crowdsourcing).
 Crowdfunding utilizes websites such as Kickstarter, Patreon, and Indiegogo to present creative projects and ask for donations.
 Most crowdfunding campaigns offer rewards to those who donate in particular threshold amounts.
 Some sites (e.g., Kickstarter) favor donations in one-time amounts.
 Others (e.g., Patreon) slide more easily into a subscription model, with contributors offering commitments of monthly donations.

 In addition to funding broadcasting itself, videos can enhance crowdfunding campaigns for other endeavors.
 According to Kickstarter, including a video in a presentation increases the chances of successful crowdfunding by about 50%.
 Other factors for success include the project itself, the marketing campaign, and the rewards offered.
-We all know that high-quality, authentic video can attract attention from viewers.
+We all know that high-quality, authentic videos can attract attention from viewers.
 If you’re broadcasting live video, so much the better.
 What’s more authentic than that?

 As the above discussion highlights, there are many ways to make money by broadcasting live video.
 In this article, we covered a spectrum of viable options to help you weigh your options for generating revenue.